generation-org/jfsjd-final-project/task-11/README.md

 Make sure to adjust any examples you reference to fit your code.

-1. Use what you have learnt on testing to unit test the following methods on the `ItemsController` class:
+1. Use what you have learnt to unit test the following methods on the `ItemsController` class:

 - `getItems`
 - `save`